FriendsOfSymfony/FOSRestBundle/README.md

             - ['registerHandler', [ 'rss', [@my.rss_handler, 'createResponse'] ] ]

 ```
+You can find an example implementation of the RestViewhandler in Resources\docs\examples.

 Here is an example using a compiler pass (be sure to register the compiler pass in your bundle):